turinglabsorg/tip-bot/README.md

 All pools must be created via settings.json.
 All edits to the list of admins must also be done there.
 Members can be added and removed with `!pool NAME add @USER` and `!pool NAME remove @USER`, where NAME is the name of the pool, and @USER is a ping of the Discord user.
 To send from a pool, use `!tip POOL @USER AMOUNT`.

 There is also a giveaway command to run giveaways with.
 If you don't want it, either don't setup the `giveaways` pool or comment out the line that loads it in `main.js`.
 To use it, run `!giveaway Ts Ww A`, where T is the time in seconds (or use "m" as a suffix for minutes), W is the amount of winners, and A is the amount each win.
 The amount will come from the `giveaways` pool and be tipped out to the winners.
+Giveaway pool is not restricted to admins anymore.

 Neither of these commands are documented as they are only to be used by whoever runs the bot, and that is not most people.
 It's not for security via obscurity, but rather because a long help file where half the commands aren't needed is annoying.

-Want to donate?
-0xA0F7aAAF3161c5611a904263bFfe45C92394Da44
+Want to donate to kayabaNerve?
+0xA0F7aAAF3161c5611a904263bFfe45C92394Da44 Want to donate to Turinglabs?
+I accept BTC => 3G4oGSVuY2DmAUSzmvj8qJ7vd9KSaTR2NP